MicrosoftDocs/PlayReady/Docs/Overview/scenario-subscription-content.md

 In a subscription scenario, where the subscription allows a certain maximum number of concurrent streams (for example, three streams), the service may want to leverage PlayReady Secure Stop to enforce this number.

-With adaptive streaming protocols over HTTP, the stream is HTTP cached and the streaming origin server gets all the streaming requests.
+With adaptive streaming protocols over HTTP, the stream is HTTP cached and the streaming origin Server gets all the streaming requests.
 As a consequence, it is non-trivial for the service to count how many clients currently play one stream.

 PlayReady Secure Stop solves this problem.
 PlayReady Secure Stop allows a service to be notified when a client stops playing a stream.
-Combined with non-persistent licenses, which allow the service to be notified when a client start playing a stream, it allows the service to count in real time how many clients play a stream, or a collection of streams, under a particular account, and enforce this number.
+Combined with non-persistent licenses, which allow the service to be notified when a client starts playing a stream, it allows the service to count in real time how many clients play a stream, or a collection of streams, under a particular account, and enforce this number.

 <a id="ID4EUC"></a>